thooks1203/echodeed/DEMO_VIDEO_SCRIPT.md

 [Screen: Back to student feed or impact dashboard showing global counter]

 **YOU SAY:**
-"Here's why EchoDeed™ works:
+"Here's why EchoDeed™ transforms school culture:

-**For Students:** Anonymous posting, real local rewards, instant gratification.
-They actually want to participate.
+**For Students:** They're intrinsically motivated—anonymous posting removes social pressure, real local rewards create genuine engagement.
+Character development becomes something they want to do, not something they're forced to track.

-**For Teachers:** 95% time savings on verification.
-One-click x2vol export.
-AI safety without liability.
+**For Teachers:** Less behavioral issues when kindness becomes the norm.
+Plus 95% time savings on service hour verification and one-click district compliance.
+Character education finally supports teachers instead of burdening them.

-**For Principals:** 287,000 documented acts of kindness.
-1,200 engaged students.
-Zero cost to your school or families.
+**For Principals:** Measurable culture shift—287,000 documented acts of kindness.
+1,200 students actively engaged.
+Reduced behavioral incidents.
+Zero cost to your budget.

 We're live at Eastern Guilford High School with Dr. Darrell Harris, Guilford County's Principal of the Year.
 We're ready to expand to your school.

-Let's prove that character education doesn't have to overwhelm your staff to transform your students."
+Let's prove that character education can actually reduce teacher workload while improving student behavior and school culture."

 [Screen: Contact information or www.echodeed.com]